 Year 5: Specialty Choice Placement (SCP)

 All students undertake an SCP (Specialty Choice Placement) in year 5.
-This is a 3-week block where students can explore a specialty that they have enjoyed in more depth or perhaps try something completely new that isn’t covered in the MBBS curriculum.
-Our team already puts together 2 options in Medical Education and Health Inclusion and we would like to expand these offerings in collaboration with our faculty of community GPs.
+This is a 3-week block where students can explore a specialty that they have enjoyed in more depth or try something new that isn’t covered in the MBBS curriculum.

 Teaching commitment